Mining One Bitcoin: Time, Difficulty, and Profitability

 Difficulty is a derivative of hashrate.
 Hashrate depends on Bitcoin's price, hardware availability, and geopolitics.
 All these variables change faster than you can update your firmware.

 Someone will say: "By 2028, the difficulty will reach 300 T." Maybe.
-But another scenario is just as possible: another crisis, mass shutdowns, and difficulty crashes 30%, like it did in 2021.
+But another scenario is just as possible: another crisis, mass shutdowns, and a difficulty crash of 30%, like in 2021.

-The only sensible forecast: over the long haul, difficulty crawls upward.
-In the short term, it's a lottery where the winner is whoever has the biggest safety margin.
+The only sensible forecast is as follows: over the long haul, difficulty crawls upward.
+In the short term, it's a lottery where whoever has the biggest safety margin wins.

 So don't prepare for specific numbers.
 Prepare to withstand any numbers.
 Energy efficiency, here and now — that's the one prediction that won't let you down.